DavidShears/LogParser/README.md

 Tested on 142mb IIS file for detailed output with approx runtime of 12 minutes.

 ## Requirements
-ExcelJS is used to generate spreadsheet output and is the only "required" dependency.
+ExcelJS is used to generate spreadsheet output in both command line and webapp modes.
+Yargs is used in the command line application to handle the various arguments that can be passed in.

 Optional dependencies exist for the webapp version of the script:
 * Expressjs/ejs - to handle the general process